stallman-j/LaTekonomer/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Rather than carrying along a hodgepodge of LaTex files with all those settings that you got just right, or trying to figure out how to ask ChatGPT how to do it all over again, why not have a template that you can use to start off any new project that contains the LaTex syntax for the stuff you use?
+Rather than carrying along a hodgepodge of LaTex files with all those settings that you got just right, or trying to figure out how to ask ChatGPT how to do it all over again, why not have a template that you can use to start off any new project that contains the LaTex syntax for the stuff you tend to use?

-The goal of LaTekonomer is to provide, for me, for you, for your students, for your collaborators, a place to store that code that you spent hours searching StackExchange to finally finagle a three-part long table that stretched across multiple pages with footnotes at the very end.
+The goal of LaTekonomer is to provide, for me, for you, for your students, for your collaborators, a place to store that code that you spent hours searching StackExchange to finally finagle just right.
+This is where you can find the basic code for a three-part long table that stretched across multiple pages with footnotes at the very end.
+This is where your students can find

 Have you ever thought, as you looked back through your old Overleaf projects or Dropbox tex files, that it would be really nice if you just had the syntax for all those tables or side-by-side figures or Beamer templates all in one place?
 Well, now you do!